Hawaiʻi Interagency Biosecurity Plan

 The scope of the Hawai‘i Interagency Biosecurity Plan addresses three biosecurity areas including pre-border (for example, agreements on handling and treatment of products before they enter the state), border (for example, inspection authorities and technologies), and post-border (for example, tools and capacity for response after invasive species have become established).
 The benefit of a comprehensive interagency plan is that it facilitates actions and policies across a wide range of agencies and partners.
 The plan includes roughly 150 action items assigned to various agencies and stakeholders, with specific details on how and when to best implement each action.

 The plan is a strategic systems analysis, rather than an operational plan that analyzes response protocols for individual species.
 It identifies critical gaps in our biosecurity system and suggests policies, processes, and resources to address those gaps.
 The plan recommendations cover a number of important topics, including:

 In January 2017, the HISC adopted Resolution 17-1 endorsing the Hawaii Interagency Biosecurity Plan and committing to its implementation.
 The Interagency Biosecurity Plan is the state’s guiding document for biosecurity improvements over the coming decade.
-The HISC is responsible for tracking implementation of the Plan across agencies, and will report progress annually.
+The HISC is responsible for tracking implementation of the Plan across agencies, and will report progress at least annually.